 - Be willing to abandon the content of the conference to make connections.
 Remember what I said about hallway time and hanging out with people like Harold Arnold?
 That is what makes some of these conferences so great.
 If you come to a conference just to attend sessions you may miss out on good connections in the hallway.
 If you meet someone new you want to talk to, forget about the content and just make the connection.

 - Only go to conferences that can help you.
 Be selective about what conferences you attend.
 I know some conference junkies.
-Yes, you meet great people, but unless you are attending to meet some specific people or learn about something specific, then it is not worth going.
+Yes, you meet great people, but unless you are attending to meet some specific people or learn about something specific, then it is not worth going to them.
+For example, if you work in the finance sector, it is in your best interest to go to conferences where you can attend financial seminars lead by professionals from the finance sector where you can learn about the latest financial marketing techniques.
 I have been to only two conferences this year that I was not speaking at.
 First was Dan Miller’s Coaching with Excellence.
 That one makes sense because I want to continue to improve as a business coach and marketing consultant.
 I also wanted to meet Dan Miller, which I did.
 The second conference is Podcast Movement.
-It is easy to understand how being at this conference makes sense for me.
+It is easy to understand that this conference makes sense for me.

 - Dress better than most other people who are there.
 You can dress however you want.
 But if you want to be remembered, dress nicely.
 At many conferences, people will be wearing t-shirts and jeans.
 Last year at Podcast Movement I even saw people in t-shirt and shorts.
 That is fine, but you know who stands out, the people dressed nicely.
 When someone is dressed nice, you are drawn to them.
 And you remember them.
 Every time I have seen Ray Edwards at a conference, he is wearing a sports coat.
 Or a blazer.
 I don’t know if there is a difference between the two, but Ray is always wearing one.
 I usually am wearing dress pants and a nice colorful business looking shirt.
 If you run into me in the hall at Podcast Movement this year you may say “what a minute, I saw you in jeans and a button up shirt.
 That is true.
 I have been on the road for nearly a month now and am living out of a single suitcase.
 I could only pack so much.
 I only brought one nice shirt.
 There are going to be exceptions, of course, but if I am traveling just for a conference, you will probably see me dressed nicely.
 And that should be a goal for you as well.
 Try to dress better than most of the people who attend the conference.
 There is a better chance for a good first impression and a better chance people are going to remember you.